 Another way of saying that is that everything material is also mental and everything mental is also material, but there are many more infinitely subtle levels of matter than we are aware of.”

 A richer and deeper existence

-So it’s a radical challenge to some of the more entrenched attitudes of some scientists of today.
+So it’s a radical challenge to some of the more entrenched attitudes of today.
 But it’s coming from one of the finest physicists of his generation, who developed his ideas to tackle deep technical problems in difficult and demanding areas of fundamental physics.
-And it’s also an inspiration to many people who feel that science may have been too ready to speak of a theory of everything in which life and mind and human values are somehow secondary.
-Bohm is saying that the whole of existence is much richer and deeper than anything we can imagine, that there is a huge new territory for science to explore.
+And it’s also an inspiration to many people who feel that science may have been too ready to speak of a Theory of Everything in which life and mind and human values are somehow secondary.
+Bohm is saying that the whole of existence is much richer and deeper than anything we can imagine, and that there is a huge new territory for science to explore.